Notification policy

 |

-The following example will add a comment to a pull request where it will list all the resources that were added, changed, deleted, imported, moved or forgotten.
+This more complex example will add a comment to a pull request where it will list all the resources that were added, changed, deleted, imported, moved, or forgotten.

 Note